edespino/cloudberry-site/docs/sys-utilities/index.md

 ## Reference for Administrator

 - [analyzedb](./analyzedb.md) - performs `ANALYZE` operations on tables incrementally and concurrently
-- [gpaddmirrors](./gpaddmirrors.md) - add mirror segments to a Cloudberry Database system that was initially configured without mirroring
+- [gpaddmirrors](./gpaddmirrors.md) - add mirror segments to a Apache Cloudberry system that was initially configured without mirroring
-- [gpbackup](./gpbackup.md) - create a Cloudberry Database backup for use with the gprestore utility
+- [gpbackup](./gpbackup.md) - create a Apache Cloudberry backup for use with the gprestore utility
-- [gpcheckcat](./gpcheckcat.md) - test Cloudberry Database catalog tables for inconsistencies
+- [gpcheckcat](./gpcheckcat.md) - test Apache Cloudberry catalog tables for inconsistencies
 - [gpcheckperf](./gpcheckperf.md) - verifiy the baseline hardware performance of the specified hosts
-- [gpconfig](./gpconfig.md) - set server configuration parameters on all segments within a Cloudberry Database system
+- [gpconfig](./gpconfig.md) - set server configuration parameters on all segments within a Apache Cloudberry system
-- [gpdeletesystem](./gpdeletesystem.md) - delete a Cloudberry Database system that was initialized using gpinitsystem
+- [gpdeletesystem](./gpdeletesystem.md) - delete a Apache Cloudberry system that was initialized using gpinitsystem
-- [gpdemo](./gpdemo.md) - deploy a small Cloudberry Database cluster with segments on a single node to make a demo
+- [gpdemo](./gpdemo.md) - deploy a small Apache Cloudberry cluster with segments on a single node to make a demo
-- [gpexpand](./gpexpand.md) - expand an existing Cloudberry Database across new hosts in the system
+- [gpexpand](./gpexpand.md) - expand an existing Apache Cloudberry across new hosts in the system
-- [gpfdist](./gpfdist.md) - serve data files to or writes data files out from Cloudberry Database segments
+- [gpfdist](./gpfdist.md) - serve data files to or writes data files out from Apache Cloudberry segments
-- [gpinitstandby](./gpinitstandby.md) - add and/or initialize a standby coordinator host for a Cloudberry Database system
+- [gpinitstandby](./gpinitstandby.md) - add and/or initialize a standby coordinator host for a Apache Cloudberry system
-- [gpinitsystem](./gpinitsystem.md) - initialize a Cloudberry Database system using configuration parameters specified in the gpinitsystem_config file
+- [gpinitsystem](./gpinitsystem.md) - initialize a Apache Cloudberry system using configuration parameters specified in the gpinitsystem_config file
 - [gpload](./gpload.md) - run a load job as defined in a YAML formatted control file
-- [gplogfilter](./gplogfilter.md) - search through Cloudberry Database log files for specified entries
+- [gplogfilter](./gplogfilter.md) - search through Apache Cloudberry log files for specified entries
 - [gpmemreport](./gpmemreport.md) - interpret the output created by the gpmemwatcher utility and generates output files in a readable format
 - [gpmemwatcher](./gpmemwatcher.md) - track the memory usage of each process in a database cluster.
 - [gpmovemirrors](./gpmovemirrors.md) - move mirror segment instances to new locations